 Appendicitis typically causes pain that starts on the lower right side of your abdomen while gas pain can occur all over.
 With appendicitis, you may also develop other symptoms, including fever.

-A sharp pain in the abdomen can often be triggered by a buildup of gas.
-But it can also be a symptom of appendicitis.
+A sharp pain in the abdomen can often be triggered by a buildup of gas, but it can also be a symptom of a problem with your appendix.

-If your appendix becomes obstructed, it can cause inflammation and infection.
+If the appendix becomes obstructed, it can cause inflammation and infection.
 This is what’s known as appendicitis.
 Treatment most often involves surgical removal of the appendix.